AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 #### Other build systems or if configure/cmake didn't work

-Sometimes cmake and configure do not pick up the AFL++ compiler or the ranlib/ar that is needed - because this was just not foreseen by the developer of the target.
+Sometimes `cmake` and `configure` do not pick up the AFL++ compiler or the `RANLIB`/`AR` that is needed - because this was just not foreseen by the developer of the target.
 Or they have non-standard options.
-Figure out if there is a non-standard way to set this, otherwise set up the build normally and edit the generated build environment afterwards manually to point it to the right compiler (and/or ranlib and ar).
+Figure out if there is a non-standard way to set this, otherwise set up the build normally and edit the generated build environment afterwards manually to point it to the right compiler (and/or `RANLIB` and `AR`).

 ### f) Better instrumentation